 Some webcomics creators do make their money off of merchandise, book compilations, or funding services like Patreon or Kickstarter.
 These provide various ways for readers to support creators they enjoy.

-Most of the above advice boils down to “trade waiting,” going digital, or similar.
+Most of the above advice boils down to “trade waiting,” going digital, using the public library, or switching to webcomics.
 That said, those looking to save money on reading comics shouldn’t mind.

 How do you read or buy comics?